TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 The return message format is shown above.
 An ``ErrorID`` of zero indicates that the command was received successfully.
 If the ErrorID is non-zero value, it indicates an error has occurred in the command.
-See :ref:`Error Code Descriptions <tcpip-protocol-error-code-descriptions>` for a detailed description.
+See `Error Code Descriptions`_ for a detailed description.

 ``{value1,value2,value3,...Valuen}`` represents the return value.
 If there is no return value, ``{}`` will be returned.